caas-team/sparrow/README.md

 1. Health check - `health`: The `sparrow` is able perform an http-based (HTTP/1.1) health check to provided endpoints.
 The `sparrow` will expose its own health check endpoint as well.

-2. Roundtrip time - `rtt`: The `sparrow` is able to communicate with other `sparrow` instances to calculate the time a request takes to the target and back.
+2. Latency check - `rtt`: The `sparrow` is able to communicate with other `sparrow` instances to calculate the time a request takes to the target and back.
 The check is http (HTTP/1.1) based as well.

 ## Installation